microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_postgresql_hyperscale_arm_template_ado/_index.md

     ![Screenshot of ARM template config](./11.jpg)

-  > **Known issue: Currently, Azure Arc enabled data services running on AKS with a [Kubernetes version >=1.19.x is not supported](https://docs.microsoft.com/en-us/azure/azure-arc/data/release-notes#known-issues).
+  > **Known issue: Currently, Azure Arc-enabled data services running on AKS with a [Kubernetes version >=1.19.x is not supported](https://docs.microsoft.com/en-us/azure/azure-arc/data/release-notes#known-issues).
 This is due to data services cannot be deployed on AKS cluster with availability zones enabled.**

   * *clusterName* - AKS cluster name
   * *dnsPrefix* - AKS unique DNS prefix